Table of Contents

 Solution 2.
 Recover Excel File Lost from Crash with Excel File Recovery Software

-The Excel workbook may disappear from its orignal location after experiencing several consecutive crash.
-For the files you can find nowhere after a crash, use EaseUS file recovery software to scan, search and recover the loss.
+The Excel workbook may disappear from its original location after experiencing several consecutive crashes.
+For the files, you can find nowhere after a crash, use EaseUS EaseUS Data Recovery Wizard to scan, search and recover the loss.

 Step 1.
 Select location and click "Scan"

-Choose the drive X: or a specific folder on Desktop or somewhere else where you lost the excel files, and then click "Scan".
+Choose the drive or a specific folder on Desktop or somewhere else where you lost the excel files, and click the "Scan" button.

 Step 2.
 Locate your excel files

-To quickly find the Excel files from the scan results, click on the "Filter" on the top area, choose "Excel", and click tree view on the left side.
-Or, search .xls or .xlsx in the Search box.
+To quickly find the Excel files from the scan results, click the "Documents" option in the left panel.
+Choose "Excel", and click "Preview" to check if the Excel files are the wanted ones.